study-groups/bioinformatics-study-group/README.md

 ## Companies

-- [Tempus](https://www.tempus.com/) Tempus is a technology company that has built the world’s largest library of clinical and molecular data and an operating system to make that data accessible and useful, starting with cancer.
+- [Tempus](https://www.tempus.com/) is a technology company that has built the world’s largest library of clinical and molecular data and an operating system to make that data accessible and useful, starting with cancer.
 Our goal is for each patient to benefit from the treatment of others who came before.

+- [Illumina](https://www.illumina.com/company/about-us/fact-sheet.html) is a leading developer, manufacturer, and marketer of life science tools and integrated systems for large-scale analysis of genetic variation and function.
+These systems are enabling studies that were not even imaginable just a few years ago, and moving us closer to the realization of personalized medicine.
+With rapid advances in technology taking place, it is mission-critical to offer solutions that are not only innovative, but flexible, and scalable, with industry-leading support and service.